 The Human Resources Committee believes that a powerful way of aligning the long-term interests of executive officers with those of stockholders is to award equity-based compensation in the form of stock options and restricted stock.
 In 2001, the Human Resources Committee and the Board considered and approved a long-term incentive plan.
 The purpose of the plan is to provide incentives and rewards to senior management based upon long-term performance of the Company's strategic plan and stock price appreciation, in a manner that aligns management's goals with stockholder interests.
 Under the approved plan, executives are categorized into a "tier," with the members of each tier receiving awards of stock options and, for some tiers, grants of restricted stock based upon the accomplishment of annual criteria that collectively move the Company toward the accomplishment of the Company's long range strategic plan.
-All stock options awarded vest ratably over a four-year period, with one-fourth vesting annually beginning the first year after the date of grant, and have an exercise price equal to the market price on the date of the award.
+All stock options awarded vest ratably over a four-year period, with one-fourth vesting annually beginning the first year after the date of the award.
 Generally, restricted stock awards vest over a four-year period, with one-fourth vesting annually beginning the first year after the date of the grant.